BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction, architectural, and engineering related expert designations, the Anaheim, California Construction Expert Directory delivers a wide range of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
-BHA provides construction related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Employing in house resources which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to Anaheim and the surrounding areas.
+Through more than 4500 construction related expert witness designations, the Anaheim, California Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house assets comprising construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings national experience and local capabilities to Anaheim and the surrounding areas.

 Construction Expert Witness News & Info